The geometry of quantum lens spaces: real spectral triples and bundle structure: Quantum teardrops and principal fiber bundles

 The teardrop orbifold of Thurston which we denote by $\mathbb{WP}(r_1,r_2)$, can be defined as the quotient of $S^3:=\{ (z_1,z_2)\in \C^2: |z_1|^2 + |z_2|^2=1\}$ by the following (twisted) action of $S^1:= \{t\in \C: |r|^2 = 1\}$:

-Of course, the teardrop $\mathbb{WP}(n,n)$ for any $n>0$ is just the sphere $S^2$, but the the quotients where $r_1\neq r_2$ are not manifolds anymore, but orbifolds (in fact, what is usually called a ``bad'' orbifold, meaning that it there doesn't exist a finite covering by a simply connected manifold).
+Of course, the teardrop $\mathbb{WP}(n,n)$ for any $n>0$ is homeomorphic to the sphere $S^2$, but the the quotients where $r_1\neq r_2$ are not manifolds anymore, but orbifolds (in fact, what is usually called a ``bad'' orbifold, meaning that it there doesn't exist a finite covering by a simply connected manifold).

 The quantum teardrop can be defined similarly, as the subalgebra of $SU_q(2)$ invariant under a suitable action of $U(1)$: